Quick Answer

 The sides of the face curve gently rather than having sharp angles.

-Think of actors like Idris Elba, George Clooney, Jude Law, or Jake Gyllenhaal—they all have oval faces in various variations.
+Think of celebrities with Oval face shape like Idris Elba, George Clooney, Jude Law, or Jake Gyllenhaal—they all have oval faces in various variations.

 The oval face shape serves as a baseline for other shapes, as many face shapes are essentially variations of the oval – either stretched, widened, or angular.